jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

 ```
 - go to the lambda directory
 - different lambda function available in different directory
-- go the the specific directory
+- go to the specific directory

 # execute these go commands to build go executable file